-Accretion of interest amounted to $\mathbb{P}1.67$ million and $\mathbb{P}0.53$ million nil for the year ended December 31, 2017 and for the fiscal year ended June 30, 2016 (six months ended December 31, 2016).
+Accretion of interest amounted to P1.67 million and P0.53 million for the year ended December 31, 2017 and June 30, 2016 (nil for the six months ended December 31, 2016).

 30. Provisions and Contingencies

 The Group, in the ordinary course of business, is involved in various legal proceedings and that assessments are either pending decision by the courts or under negotiation.
 Management and its legal counsels believe that the eventual outcome of these lawsuits or claims will not have a material effect on the consolidated financial statements.
 It is possible, however, that future results of operations could be materially affected by changes in the estimates or in the effectiveness of the strategies relating to these proceedings.
 Total provisions (reversal) recognized amounted to (₱106.47 million) and ₱234.64 million for the six months ended December 31, 2016 and June 30, 2016, respectively (nil as at December 31, 2017).
 As at December 31, 2017 and 2016, the related liability amounted to ₱114.69 million and ₱128.17 million, respectively (see Note 16).